hherb/localknowledge/manual/ai.md

 - Support for multiple reranker models
 - Integration with search functionality

+### HyDE (Hypothetical Document Embeddings)

+The HyDE functionality is implemented in `localknowledge.ai.HyDE`:

+- Improved semantic search using hypothetical document generation
+- Generation of hypothetical abstracts that answer queries
+- Creation of embeddings from hypothetical abstracts
+- Benchmarking tools for comparing different models

 ## Models

 The AI module uses several models through Ollama: